⚡ Easily Trade – Apple, Microsoft , Tesla and Google Stocks - Open a Free demo with Plus500

 USD/MXN Price Prediction for the Next 5 Years

 Interest rates were above 8% in Mexico last year, but the Bank of Mexico started cutting them at the end of 2019, and this year, they slashed them drastically, as the global economy sank.
-As of September 2019, the main interest rate stands at 4.25%, while the FED has interest rates at 0.10%, as we have covered in our Economic Calendar.
+Although they will remain on hold for now, as the president of the BoM Alejandro Díaz de León said.
+As of September 2019, the main interest rate stands at 4.25%, while the FED has interest rates at 0.10%, as we covered in our Economic Calendar.
 This difference in interest rates looks to be in favour of the Mexican Peso, but the higher rates in Mexico leave more room for the central bank to cut them further.
-Markets trade on expectations more than on the actual events, so this leaves the MXN vulnerable to more rate cuts from the Bank of Mexico.
-Some economists expect more cuts from them in the next few meetings, so the pullback lower in the USD/MXN should end soon.
+Markets trade on expectations rather than on the actual events, so this leaves the MXN vulnerable to more rate cuts from the Bank of Mexico.
+Some economists expect more cuts to be implemented in the next few meetings, so the pullback lower in the USD/MXN should end soon.

-As we mentioned, the USD/MXN was trading between $ 2 and $ 3 in the early “90s, but it has been on a bullish trend since then, having gained around 1,000%.
+The USD/MXN was trading between $ 2 and $ 3 in the first half of the ‘90s, but it jumped higher in the mid-‘90s, which marked the beginning of the long-term bullish trend, and it has been bullish since then, having gained around 1,000%.
 During this time, moving averages have been doing a good job of providing support during pullbacks lower, or during consolidations, on both the monthly and weekly charts.
-The smaller moving averages have been taking over this job when the trend has picked up pace, while larger MAs have provided support when pullbacks have been deeper.
-On the monthly chart above, we see that the price in USD/MXN has gone up in legs, with the last surge being in the first few months of this year.
-This pair was trading in a triangle from 2017, but it broke out early this year, after the price bounced off the 50 SMA (yellow) when the coronavirus broke out.
-It has retreated lower since April, but the retrace might have come to an end now.
-The 20 SMA (gray) is providing support on the monthly chart, while September’s candlestick closed as a doji, both of which point to a bullish reversal, since the retrace seems complete and the main trend remains bullish.
+The smaller moving averages have been providing support when the bullish trend has been stronger, while larger moving averages have provided support when the trend has slowed and pullbacks have been deeper.
+On the monthly chart below, we see that the price in the USD/MXN has gone up in legs, with the last surge being in the first few months of 2020.
+The USD/MXN was trading in a triangle from 2017, but it broke out early last year, after the price bounced off the 50 SMA (yellow), when the coronavirus broke out.
+But the surge ended in April when the USD turned bearish.
+It has been retreating lower since then, but the retrace might have come to an end now.
+The 50 SMA (yellow) and the 100 SMA (green) have been providing support on the monthly chart, while the stochastic indicators are now oversold, and the 50 SMA is acting as support again, both of which point to a bullish reversal, since the retrace seems complete and the main trend remains bullish.

 The retrace lower is not over yet on the weekly chart